EvgenyShivelev/TCassetteRentalManager/README.md

 # Rental cassette manager
-A simple *rental cassettes manager* project with simple interface.
+A simple *rental cassettes manager* project with interface.
 It allows watch all cassettes in specific branch.
-5 days were given for this task.
-A database and a simple application for this database was designed.
+5 days were gave for this task.
+A database and a application for this project were designed.

 **Progress**
 - [x]  Impelemet functions for adding all important components of the cassette;